 Chevron is a leading refiner and marketer of petroleum products in South Africa.
 We do business through our subsidiary Chevron South Africa (Pty) Limited.

-Our network of Caltex® service stations helps make us one of the country’s top four petroleum brands.
-We operate a refinery in Cape Town and a lubricants plant in Durban.
+Our network of Caltex® service stations helps make us one of the country’s top two petroleum brands.
+We operate a refinery in Cape Town and a lubricants manufacturing plant in Durban.

 Chevron South Africa is also a responsible corporate citizen, promoting health, education and economic development.